Christian, Husband, Dad, Teacher,

 Hi!
 I'm Cody.

-I eat gluten, dairy, red meat and vegetables (at most meals).
+I eat gluten, dairy, red meat and vegetables (at some meals).
 I have reasonable workouts and think the child toss is the best exercise in the whole world.

 Despite practically being born in a church, It wasn't until the last couple of years that I've really made my faith my own and desire to know enough to give a defence for what I believe.